 The GA generated values for five parameters which were outside of the range found in the literature.
 Three of these parameters were diffusion coefficients (oxygen, nitrate and ODU).
 The ODU diffusion coefficient in Table 1 was compared with the diffusion coefficients for the constituent components of ODU (Mn2+, Fe2+ and S2-), and so it is difficult to compare these like-for-like.
 The optimised value for the oxygen diffusion coefficient was slightly larger than the values reported in the literature, by 0.36 mmol m-2 d-1, while the optimised nitrate diffusion coefficient was smaller than the lowest literature value by 0.38 mmol m-2 d-1.
 Given that the literature range for the oxygen diffusion coefficient is very small, and only from one study in a brackish estuary, and the range for the nitrate diffusion coefficient is 2.59 mmol m-2 d-1, the values generated by the algorithm seem reasonable.
 The value of advection generated is only 6% lower than the range given in the literature, and so again this seems a reasonable value particularly given the discussion regarding the difference between advection and sedimentation rate in Note f of Table 1.
 However, the value of the NH3 adsorption coefficient generated is 6.8 times larger than the largest literature reported value for the algorithm using just 2007 data.
 Although this is a large difference, the range in the literature is from just one study; it is noted in Mackin & Aller (1984) that temperature will have an effect of up to 25% over a 20°C range; it is also noted that high porosity (i.e. sandy) sediments will lead to low adsorption coefficients.
 It is unknown what effect very low porosity sediments will have, and this is a clear area where further research would help validate the model output.
 For brevity, a discussion of all remaining parameters is not necessary; however, as shown in Table 1, the results provided by this GA technique does provide a full set of parameter values that are sensible when compared with observational data.

 The results here show that, despite the complexity of OMEXDIA, it is possible to calibrate it against data from a different environment for which it was designed, and that a robust validation can be accomplished using a separate set of observations from a similar environment (see Fig. 3).
 In the case shown here, the data used for validation was from the same location but a different period of time as the data used for calibration.
 Figure 3 also shows that by changing the values of just three model parameters (oxygen, nitrate and ammonia bottom water values), accurate profiles can be generated.
+These results, showing that correct profiles can be generated for a different set of data, shows the robustness of both the model and the GA technique.

 Giving the model values for other parameters for which values can be found empirically (such as the C:N ratio, and an estimate of the proportion of refractory carbon in the system) may enable a validation run to have a closer agreement with the observed data.
 Further research would need to be carried out to find out if the values found for the remaining parameters using the GA method are also valid for other locations in the North Sea.
 However, given the highly dynamic nature of shelf-sea systems, it is likely that more suitable parameter values would need to be found and therefore a new calibration would need to be carried out for each location.